 - Gas fees deter spam attacks.

-Without any fees, someone could flood Binance Chain with hundreds of millions of transactions to paralyse it.
+Without any fees, someone could flood the Binance protocols with hundreds of millions of transactions to paralyse it.
 Even an extremely small fee can make this untenable for attackers.
-Binance Chain gas fees are currently fixed at 0.000375 BNB per transaction.
-At current prices, this is equivalent to about a sixth of a single cent (USD).
+Binance Smart Chain gas fees are variable, but are typically quite favourable in comparison to Ethereum's gas fees.
+As of 2021, the average gas fee for a transaction on the BSC is approximately 6 gwei, or 0.000000035 BNB per transaction.
+At current prices, this is equivalent to about 0.0000166 USD.

 - It helps cover validator costs.